-Share Price on the Grant Date (In Dollars) Exercise Price (In Dollars) Expected Ratio of Stock Price Fluctuation Expected Duration Expected Dividend Rate Risk - Free Interest Rate Fair Value Per Share (In Dollars) \$37.45 \$33 52.95% 38 days 0.00% 0.52% \$5.26 b.
+Share Price on the Grant Exercise Expected Ratio of Expected Risk - Free Fair Value Date (In Dollars) Price (In Dollars) Stock Price Fluctuation Expected Duration Dividend Rate Interest Rate Per Share (In Dollars) \$37.45 \$33 52.95% 38 days 0.00% 0.52% \$5.26 b.
 In view of the dramatic changes in the capital market environment, in order to maintain the shareholders' rights and ensure the completion of the fundraising, the chairman of the Company, authorized by the board of directors, adjusted the new share issuing price from NT\$33 to NT\$30 on July 21, 2022.
 In addition, due to the price adjustment, the remuneration cost of the relevant share-based payment agreement increased by NT\$67,200 thousand.